uoftgasa/uoftgasa.github.io/markdown/index.md

 	- [Varsity Pool](https://kpe.utoronto.ca/node/85)

 #### Robarts Library
 If the [AC](#athletic-centre) is the gymiest gym, Robarts is the librariest library.
 It is a massive space for reference material, and a reasonably quiet space to study (outside of undergraduate exam periods).
+Books may be borrowed with your TCard.

 - Contains
 	- Stacks (floors 9-13)
+	- Cafetaria

 #### Grad House and Grad Room